Mission statement and Policies

 Date of next review 11 November 2019

-Agile Research is committed to respecting privacy and safeguarding personal information in line with current legislation.
+Agile Research is committed to respecting privacy and responsibly managing personal information according to current legislation.

-We only collect information for specific reasons e.g. organising sessions.
-We are careful not to collect or store personal information unnecessarily.
+We only collect information for specific purposes e.g. organising sessions, and we do not to collect or store personal information unnecessarily.

 Defining personal data